Anudin/so-much.space/_posts/2021-01-31-why-learn-vim-pros-cons.md

 ### A unified computing experience.
 In learning Vim you learn a control scheme that's usable in many places (see [the last section](#wrapping-it-up)).
 It can set you on a journey to think about how you interact with your computer and ultimately lead you to a more unified computing experience.

-### The value of learning.

-Even if you end up not using Vim, maybe even disliking it: you can profit from trying it.
-What did I learn from using Vim?

-- I learned touch typing.
-- I finally really understand macros and appreciate shortcuts more than ever.
-- I appreciate that modes (as in _modal editor_) allow us to do more with less keys.
-I also learned about [`<Leader>`](https://stackoverflow.com/a/1764336) and the [hyper key](https://xam.io/2020/hyper-key/).
-- I started to consciously think about which keys of my keyboard I actually use, why I use them and the ergonomics of it all.
-This also drove me down the rabbit hole of [tiling window managers](https://www.techrepublic.com/article/linux-101-whats-a-tiling-window-manager/).
-- I started to use the terminal more regularly and learned some things about bash.

-Vim made me reflect and improve on my workflows and changed how I think about operating computers.

 ## Caveats
 ### Touch typing is a prerequisite to some degree.